 The Cuba program is open to Sarah Lawrence College students exclusively.
 It is a fall semester program only and is open to qualified juniors or seniors.
 All courses are taught in Spanish.
 Students interested in pursuing courses in music need to demonstrate mid- to advanced-level studies in music.
 Music, dramatic arts (dance) and visual arts can be taken at the Instituto Superior de Arte (ISA).
 Sample curriculum can be viewed online.

 Typically, a music student on the Cuba program auditions for and takes one course in music.
-Individual instruction (voice, piano, woodwinds, brass, percussion, acoustic guitar, and traditional Cuban instruments such as the Tres and Laud) is offered as part of a class format.
+Individual instruction (voice, piano, woodwinds, brass, percussion, classical guitar, and traditional Cuban instruments such as the Tres and Laud) is offered as part of a class format.
 Composition and electronic music are taught as weekly private tutorials.

 Individual instruction centers on the classical western tradition as well as classical Cuban music and composers of the 19th and 20th centuries.
 Cuban popular music has strong roots in the classical tradition, and ISA emphasizes crossover work in both disciplines.
 There are no offerings in jazz and other world music.
 ISA will recommend materials to prospective SLC students upon knowing of the students’ acceptance into the SLC Program.
 Areas of studies with recommended audition materials in some areas are as follows: